 This year we took tutorials from the abstracts and we had nice a turn out.
 That people want to do that and reach this community, I think is a sign that the idea of the tutorials is gathering momentum...It’s a great opportunity for people who do primarily experimental biology to come and learn about some of the tools, or for other modelers to learn about innovative things that other software developers are doing in the modeling community.

+Thank you to James for taking the time to chat with us; and for more conversations with our other meeting organizers and course instructors, go here.
 If you're interested in learning more about what else James is working on, make sure to visit his lab's website.

 Cellular Dynamics & Models will be back at Cold Spring Harbor Laboratory in 2019.